 The Beinecke Scholarship is for graduate study in the arts, humanities and social sciences.
 This program encourages highly motivated students to pursue opportunities available to them and to be courageous in the selection of a graduate course of study.
 Each scholar receives $4,000 immediately prior to entering graduate school and an additional $30,000 while attending graduate school.
 There are no geographic restrictions on the use of the scholarship, and recipients are allowed to supplement the award with other scholarships, assistantships and research grants.
 Scholars are encouraged to begin graduate study immediately following the undergraduate studies.
 However, the award must be utilized within 5 years of completion of undergraduate studies.
 For additional information and scholarship conditions see the scholarship website.

-To be eligible for consideration, a student must:
+To be eligible for a Beinecke Scholarship, a student must:

-- Be enrolled full-time as a college junior pursuing a bachelor's degree during the current academic year.
-"Junior" means a student who plans to continue full-time undergraduate study and who expects to receive a baccalaureate degree between the December following the current academic year and the following August.
+- Be a college junior pursuing a bachelor’s degree during the 2019-20 academic year.
+“Junior” means a student who plans to continue full-time undergraduate study and who expects to receive a baccalaureate degree between December 2020 and August 2021.

 Each college or university may nominate only one candidate for the national competition.
 To be considered for selection as Indiana University's candidate, eligible students must complete and submit a nomination package.
-For the campus deadline, the candidate should complete the five requirements listed below and have at least two letters of recommendation sent via email to Paul Fogleman (a third letter will be required of the nominee).
+For the campus deadline, the candidate should complete the four requirements listed below and have at least one letter of recommendation sent via email to Paul Fogleman (two more letters will be required of the nominee).
 According to Beinecke's guidelines, letters should "assess the nominee's intellectual curiosity, character and potential for advanced graduate study."

 The following four items should be attached to your email as one document and in this order: